-As you narrow in on a societal problem most relevant to your business, remember to consider your business's core strengths (your Power), which you identified in Step 2.
+As you narrow in on a societal problem most relevant to your business, remember to consider your business's core proficiencies (strengths), which you identified in Step 2.

 If you can leverage your strengths and expertise to address the problem, you are much more likely to create a meaningful impact.